ClassicConor/UoKCSYear1ExamNotes2024/HCI (With Exam Answers)/HCI 2022 Paper/HCI 2022 Answers.md

 > (i) Activity 1: Peter Opsvik noticed his three-year old son Thor – too big for a high chair but too small for an adult chair – struggled for a place at the family dining table.

-Define stage - We already know who we are designing for (a child), and we have **passed the empathise stage**.
+Empathise stage - We already know who we are designing for (a child), and we have **passed the empathise stage**.
 We are now attempting to understand their problem, defining their needs based on current observatiosn.

 > (ii) Activity 2: A user is shown an interface prototype by a facilitator and asked to do Heuristic Evaluation for the interface design